agdavid/algolia-alexa-pokedex/instructions/algolia-index.md

 yarn upload
 ```

 6. Back in the Algolia Dashboard, navigate to the lefthand side of the screen and Select the **Indices** Link then from the top of the screen Select the **Indices** Link again.
-Locate your named index from the dropdown.
+In the upper righthand of the screen, locate your named index by typing the name in the **"Filter indices"** searchbox, then select your index.
 You should see records with a data structure that matches `pokedex.json` like:

 ```
 {